bafarris/poli179/README.md

 ### Method 1

 The first method used will be the Bidirectional Long Short-Term Memory (Bi-LSTM) model due to its solid performance record with text data from taking the context of text forward and backward simultaneously.

+(So far we have been using a sample of the full data so that it doesn't use up too much RAM)

+- Adjusted sample size to match both data frames
+- Created a target variable (y) from the sampled sentiment scores
+- Initialized tokenizer
+- Created a token dictionary from the 'speech' column
+- Converted texts to sequences of integers
+- Padded sentences to max length
+- Split the data into training and testing sets
+- Built the Bi-LSTM model
+- Complied the model
+- Trained the model
+- Evaluated the model with the testing data
+- Examined the accuracy score of the model

 ### Method 2